jdmalia/iOS_Nanodegree_Reflections/Brainstorm_Ideas.md

 2) Where are there frustrations or pain points in your life?
 How might an app help alleviate them?
 It would be nice to have a more customized entertainment experience based on my interests.
 It would be convenient to have a simple/intelligent tool to use for the fantasy football draft.

+One way to get ideas for apps is to download Featured Apps on the app store.
+One experienced developer said he downloads almost all of them.
+They allow you to tap into the creativity of the community and to discover things you would have never thought of.